 Wash Your Dog After Swimming

-Wash or at least rinse your dog after a swim to help get rid of any bacteria that’s collected on their fur.
+Wash or at least rinse your dog after a swim to help get rid of any bacteria that collected on their fur.
 If your dog isn’t cleaned off after swimming they’re going to be ingesting any nasty stuff they may have picked up when they groom themselves.
-Bathing will also help get rid of any chemicals that may have build up on his fur, and it will help alleviate any itchiness caused by sand or debris.
+Bathing will also help get rid of any chemicals that may have built up on his fur, and it will help alleviate any itchiness caused by sand or debris.

 Clean your dog’s ears after a swim

 Moisture in a dog’s ear can set the ideal stage for an ear infection, so make sure to clean your pooch’s ears thoroughly after each romp in the water.
-Ocean and lake water can set up nasty bacterial infections rapidly which can eat through your dogs ear drum, giving an ear infection a whole new meaning—one you don’t want to learn first hand.
-Ask your vet for an ear cleaning demonstration.
+Ocean and lake water can set up nasty bacterial infections rapidly which can eat through your dog’s eardrum, giving an ear infection a whole new meaning—one you don’t want to learn firsthand.
+Ask your vet for an ear-cleaning demonstration.

 Watch Your Dog for Signs of Illness

-There’s a few parasites that can transmit waterborne diseases to our dogs, and they’re impossible to spot with the naked eye.
+There are a few parasites that can transmit waterborne diseases to our dogs, and they’re impossible to spot with the naked eye.

-After taking your dog swimming watch for symptoms of illness including diarrhea, vomiting, lethargy, decrease in appetite and fever.
+After taking your dog swimming watch for symptoms of illness including diarrhea, vomiting, lethargy, decrease in appetite, and fever.
 If your dog shows any signs of illness take your dog to the vet for the correct diagnosis and treatment.
 Some waterborne illnesses are fatal if left untreated.

 Go out and have some fun adventures with your dog this summer.
-Take them to the lake, river, beach or your local dog-friendly pool.
-Swimming is great exercise for dogs, and it’s the perfect way to keep cool on those hot summer days.
+Take them to the lake, river, beach, or your local dog-friendly pool.
+Swimming is a great exercise for dogs, and it’s the perfect way to keep cool on those hot summer days.
 Just keep these tips in mind to help keep them safe.